raspofabs/spicy/docs/spicy_spec/software_architecture.md

    of whether it matches the spec pattern or not, the spec is closed.
    This allows for mid-document note sections to use a higher level heading and not accidentally contribute to the previous spec.

+## Rejected options

+- Keeping track of a stack and popping the old element with the first new heading higher than the current element's header.
+  This would mean keeping a stack of N elements and might be difficult to be sure what the error was, so to simplify code and simplify the error condition, there won't be support for "sub-elements" documented inside each-other.